KashishDevi12/KashishDevi12/README.md

 - 🎓 6th-semester **BS Computer Science** student at SZABIST, Karachi
 - 💻 Building full-stack apps with **Laravel**, **React Native**, and **Python/Flask**
 - 🤖 Exploring **AI integration** — multi-agent systems with Google Gemini API
+- 🔭 Currently working on **HelperHub**, a React Native app with MySQL backend
+- 👯 Looking to collaborate on React Native and Flask based projects
+- 🤝 Looking for help with backend architecture and open-source contributions
-- 🌱 Currently sharpening skills in RAG, prompt engineering & agentic workflows
+- 🌱 Currently learning RAG and prompt engineering for AI agents
+- 💬 Ask me about Laravel, React Native, or AI agents (Gemini API)
 - 📫 Reach me: **Kashishhh124@gmail.com**

----

-### 💭 About Me

-- 🔭 I'm currently working on **HelperHub**, a React Native app with MySQL backend
-- 👯 I'm looking to collaborate on React Native and Flask based projects
-- 🤝 I'm looking for help with backend architecture and open-source contributions
-- 🌱 I'm currently learning RAG and prompt engineering for AI agents
-- 💬 Ask me about Laravel, React Native, or AI agents (Gemini API)

 ---